 Cherry Blossom in Copenhagen Featured in

-Did you know that cherry blossom in Japan symbolizes clouds?
-That’s because they all bloom simultaneously and remind the tiny clouds that effortlessly levitate above our heads.
+Did you know that cherry blossoms in Japan symbolize clouds?
+That’s because they all bloom simultaneously and are reminiscent of the tiny clouds that effortlessly levitate above our heads.
 Also, the concept of “Hanami” means enjoying the flowers by sitting underneath the trees or having a picnic.

-Cherry blossoms in Copenhagen is a popular thing all the locals are waiting for with anticipation.
+Cherry blossoms in Copenhagen is a popular thing all the locals await with anticipation.
 There is even a cherry blossom festival in Copenhagen called Copenhagen Sakura Festival, and we'll talk about it a bit later!
-Keep reading this article to find the best spots for enjoying cherry blossoms in spring and have a great time with your closest ones.
+Keep reading this article to find the best spots for enjoying cherry blossoms in spring and have a great time with your loved ones.

-Yes, Bispebjerg Cemetery is one of the most beautiful places, where you can find plenty of cherry trees, all reaching their blossom peak in mid-March–mid-April.
+Yes, Bispebjerg Cemetery is one of the most beautiful places where you can find plenty of cherry trees, all reaching their blossom peak in mid-March through mid-April.
 But also, it’s one of the most popular places with hundreds of people visiting it during the season.
 To miss the bulk of the cherry blossom lovers, stop by the cemetery early in the morning or during the weekdays.

-Another spot to catch cherry blossoms is Botanical Garden.
+Another spot to catch cherry blossoms is the University of Copenhagen Botanical Garden, usually just referred to as the Copenhagen Botanical Garden.
 Even though it doesn’t feature as many cherry trees as Bispebjerg Cemetery, it can still impress you.
 Head to the Nørreport entrance since it’s the best place to see the pink blossom in this area.